-Scroll down or click through the navigation bar on the left to see various demographic and economic characteristics of the U.S. Black population.
+Scroll down or click through the navigation bar on the left to read about various demographic and economic characteristics of the U.S. Black population.

 Click here for a downloadable spreadsheet of these findings.

-The analysis presented in these fact sheets about the Black population in the United States uses the latest demographic data available.
-It is based on data from the U.S. Census Bureau’s 2019 American Community Survey, provided through the Integrated Public Use Microdata Series (IPUMS) from the University of Minnesota.
+The analysis presented in this fact sheet is based on Pew Research Center tabulations of microdata from the Census Bureau’s 2021 American Community Survey (ACS), provided through the Integrated Public Use Microdata Series (IPUMS) from the University of Minnesota.